PTDotsey/Scandere/README.md

 # Scandere
 An android mobile application that make it simple to upload written information to your phones contacts.
 Just point, capture, and store.

+Developed by Preston Dotsey
+Ptdotsey@gmail.com